Atlas

 Untitled (interior) & Untitled (portrait), 2017.
 Analogue, colour photograph.

-Inkjet print on paper, each 100x100 cm
+Inkjet print on paper, 100x100 cm each

-Untitled, (torso), 2017.
-Analogue, colour photograph.
 Inkjet print on paper, 100x100 cm

 Atlas, 2017.
-Publication.
-68 pages, 13 unfolding “maps”
+Artist book (68 pages, 13 unfolding “maps”)

 Installation view.
 Circuit I and II